rydal/underground/README.md

 Problem statement:

-When users are at known undergroudn locations, such as tube stations they often do not have a GPS signal, as the radio waves from the satellites required cannot penetrate the earth, this RFC suggests providing GPS locations over WiFI using remote IP detection for a
+When users are at known underground locations, such as tube stations they often do not have a GPS signal, as the radio waves from the satellites required cannot penetrate the earth, this RFC suggests providing GPS locations over WiFI using remote IP detection for a